InnerSourceCommons/InnerSourceLearningPath/product/outline.md

 - Issues InnerSource solves
 - Common mis-understandings
+   - Common fears (like losing control) and counter measures
+   - Same phrase - different meaning: How issue trackers and code reviews are used differently in InnerSource projects than is common in the industry.
+   - The impact of transparency: How InnerSource depends on trust, what to avoid to keep trust alive.

 Challenges with InnerSource and agile (these challenges form the basis for the remaining segments in this section).

 InnerSource and capacity planning